oldham123/cfa_level_iii/_readings/Reading 28 Active Equity Investing.md

     - Analysts seek to uncover relationships between risk factors and returns across a large set of stocks
     - Optimisation methods determine asset allocations that maximise alpha
     - The portfolio is rebalanced with a predetermined frequency
+  - Note that it is the way in which the final investment decision is made that determines what form of strategy is being used

 ## 28.B: Analyse bottom-up active strategies, including their rationale and associated processes